hondanho/crawle-trix/docs/docs/index.md

 # Home

-Welcome to the Browsertrix Crawler official documentation.
+Welcome to the Crawlertrix official documentation.

-Browsertrix Crawler is a simplified browser-based high-fidelity crawling system, designed to run a complex, customizable browser-based crawl in a single Docker container.
-Browsertrix Crawler uses [Puppeteer](https://github.com/puppeteer/puppeteer) to control one or more [Brave Browser](https://brave.com/) browser windows in parallel.
+Crawlertrix is a simplified browser-based high-fidelity crawling system, designed to run a complex, customizable browser-based crawl in a single Docker container.
+Crawlertrix uses [Puppeteer](https://github.com/puppeteer/puppeteer) to control one or more [Brave Browser](https://brave.com/) browser windows in parallel.
 Data is captured through the [Chrome Devtools Protocol (CDP)](https://chromedevtools.github.io/devtools-protocol/) in the browser.

-Browsertrix Crawler is a command line application responsible for the core features of [Browsertrix](https://browsertrix.com), Webrecorder's cloud-based web archiving service.
+Crawlertrix is a command line application responsible for the core features of [Browsertrix](https://browsertrix.com), Webrecorder's cloud-based web archiving service.
 See the [Browsertrix documentation](https://docs.browsertrix.cloud/) for more information about Browsertrix, the cloud platform.

 !!! note

-    This documentation applies to Browsertrix Crawler versions 1.0.0 and above.
-Documentation for earlier versions of the crawler is available in the [Browsertrix Crawler Github repository](https://github.com/webrecorder/browsertrix-crawler)'s README file in older commits.
+    This documentation applies to Crawlertrix versions 1.0.0 and above.
+Documentation for earlier versions of the crawler is available in the [Crawlertrix Github repository](https://github.com/webrecorder/browsertrix-crawler)'s README file in older commits.

 ## Features